-Additional Redevelopment Agency (RDA) funds could become available to the community with the establishment of Community Reinvestment Areas and the redevelopment of selected sites.
-Under Community Reinvestment Areas (CRAs), the redevelopment agency is required to allocate 10 to 20 percent of total tax increment revenues it receives (from CRAs) to affordable housing.
-In the event the City creates a new CRA, tax increment would be set aside for affordable housing.
+Additional Redevelopment Agency (RDA) funds could become available to the community with the establishment of additional Community Reinvestment Areas and the redevelopment of selected sites.
+Under Community Reinvestment Areas (CRAs), the redevelopment agency is required to allocate at least 10% of total tax increment revenues it receives (from CRAs) to affordable housing.